Skip to main content

 Exhaustiveness (coverage) checking

 At runtime, a switch expression may wind up scrutinizing a value to which none of its alternative patterns apply, generating an undesired trap.
 To detect the possibility of such runtime failures, the Motoko compiler checks for the exhaustiveness of pattern matching by keeping track of the covered shape of the scrutinee.
 The compiler issues a warning for any non-covered scrutinees.
 Motoko even constructs a helpful example of a scrutinee that is not matched.
-A useful by-product of the exhaustiveness check is that it identifies and warns about dead or redundant alternatives that can never be matched.
+A useful by-product of the exhaustiveness check is that it identifies and warns the developer about dead or redundant alternatives that can never be matched.